DanielJDupont/DeepRL/README.md

 ---

 #### Deep Reinforcement Learning (DRL) algorithms learn directly from interacting with an environment, using neural networks with reinforcement to adapt to complex situations.
-These algorithms excel in settings such as games and simulations where decision sequences are crucial.
+These algorithms excel in settings such as games and simulations with decisions.
 The learning process is driven by rewards rather than traditional labeled datasets.

-#### These algorithms are autonomous and can figure out how to operate in novel situations that are unpredictable and can do so very efficiently.
+#### These algorithms are autonomous and can operate in novel situations very efficiently.

 #### These algorithms are limited:
 - The agent tends to exploit the environment in unintended ways.